The South Beach Way to Get Around

 Membership vs. Hourly: Which One Is Right for You?

 The honest answer depends on how often you ride.
-If you are visiting South Beach for a long weekend and want to bike the strip a couple of times, hourly is the smarter move — no commitment, no minimum period.
+If you are visiting South Beach for a long weekend and want to bike the strip a couple of times, hourly is the smarter move.
+Furthermore, there is no commitment and no minimum period.
 A 2-hour rental at $10 covers a solid beach-to-Lincoln Road loop without any strings attached.

-But if you live or work in Miami Beach, or you are visiting for more than a week and plan to use the system daily, the Standard membership at $15 per month is almost certainly the better deal.
-You get unlimited 30-minute rides throughout the day — and on a flat island like Miami Beach, most trips are well under 30 minutes.
-Going from South Beach to Mid-Beach, from Ocean Drive to the Publix on 5th, or from your hotel to a morning beach yoga class?
-All well within a single 30-minute window.
+But if you live or work in Miami Beach, the Standard membership at $15 per month is almost certainly the better deal.
+Specifically, you get unlimited 30-minute rides throughout the day.
+On a flat island like Miami Beach, most trips are well under 30 minutes.
+Going from South Beach to Mid-Beach or from your hotel to a morning beach yoga class?
+All are well within a single 30-minute window.
 Because the plan auto-renews monthly with a 3-month minimum, it works best for residents and longer-stay visitors.

-The Deluxe plan at $25 per month makes sense if you frequently make longer rides — say, from South Beach all the way up to 71st Street, or if you want the comfort of not watching the clock while you explore.
-For most locals doing quick point-to-point trips, the Standard plan is plenty.
+The Deluxe plan at $25 per month makes sense if you frequently make longer rides.
+This is ideal if you want to go from South Beach to 71st Street or explore without watching the clock.
+In particular, for most locals doing quick point-to-point trips, the Standard plan is plenty.

 How It Works

 Step 1 — Download the app.
-The Citi Bike Miami app (iOS and Android) lets you find nearby stations, check available bikes in real time, and unlock your ride.
-You can also pay at the kiosk with a credit card if you prefer not to use your phone.
+The Citi Bike Miami app lets you find nearby stations and check available bikes in real time.
+Meanwhile, you can also pay at the kiosk with a credit card if you prefer not to use your phone.

 Step 2 — Choose your plan.
 Pay per ride in the app or at the station kiosk.
 If you want a membership, sign up at citibikemiami.com or in person at the South Beach store.